You see, Forex trading is an endeavor that rewards the long-term business builders at the expense of the short-term opportunity seekers.

 Instead, we are concerned about:

-- The process that translates short-term results into stable quarterly returns, and
+- The process that translates erratic short-term results into stable quarterly returns, and

 - Building a support infrastructure around that process

-The aim is not to make money right now, but to build a business around the process that delivers long-term, sustainable profits.
+The aim is not to make money right now, but to build a business around a process that delivers long-term, sustainable profits.

 Why Traders Fail